rfsp-dns/LightSQL/README.md

 ## About

-### What is OpenSQL
+### What is LightSQL

-OpenSQL is an embeded SQL for in-app comunication.
+LightSQL is an embeded SQL for in-app comunication.

 ### How can i use it ?